struongest1/web-development-bootcamp/01-git-and-the-terminal/student/assignments/writing-excellent-poetry/README.md

-# Working Together: Writing Excellent Poetry
+# Excellent Poetry: Working Together

 This assignment is meant to get your comfortable with navigating using the terminal, and learning how to work collaboratively using git.